ifellows/salt/salt_website/src/content/docs/tablet/staff-recruitment.md

 ---
 title: Recruitment & Payment
-description: Processing recruitment payments — looking up coupons and paying participants who recruited others.
+description: Processing recruitment payments, looking up coupons and paying participants who recruited others.
 ---

 SALT tracks the recruitment chain: each enrolled participant receives coupons to give to members of their network, and the recruiter is paid a small incentive when a person they recruited comes in and completes an interview.